abdallahhaytham/AbdallahHaytham/README.md

 ### About Me

-* Backend developer specializing in ASP.NET Core and scalable web APIs
+- Junior Backend Developer proficient in C# and .NET technologies with experience in ASP.NET Core, MVC, SQL Server, and Entity Framework Core.
-* Basic experience with RESTful APIs, Entity Framework Core, and SQL Server
+- Experienced in building RESTful APIs, desktop applications, and database-driven systems using C# and .NET.
-* Interested in clean architecture, microservices, and systems design
+- Familiar with layered architecture, authentication, middleware, filtering, and unified API response handling.
-* Focused on performance optimization, security, and easy-to-maintain backend solutions
+- I aspire to develop from a junior programmer to an expert programmer capable of analyzing and solving problems, and choosing appropriate maintenance solutions (not just writing code).
-* Currently learning advanced backend architecture concepts, caching, authentication, and cloud-ready application development
+-
 ---

 ### Tech Stack